 So, Microsoft announced a new date for this change and updated their support article regarding TLS support.
 It’s now October 31st 2018, instead of March 1st 2018.
 This gives organizations a lot more time to prepare for this change.
-IMHO the previous date was maybe a little too ambitious and it seems that Microsoft got enough feedback to push back the date.
+IMHO the previous date was maybe a little too ambitious.
+It seems that Microsoft got enough feedback to push back the date.

 Even earlier the Exchange Product Team posted an article in a series of three, detailing how to prepare your environment.
 The first part can be found here: Exchange Server TLS guidance, part 1: Getting Ready for TLS 1.2

-Unfortunately I don’t have anything to share yet regarding SMTP, but we’ve gotten a few more months.
+Unfortunately, I don’t have anything to share yet regarding SMTP.
+But we’ve got a few more months.
 I still suggest you go ahead and check your environment whether the relevant parts have the capability to use TLS1.2.

 Microsoft announced an upcoming change for secure connections in a support article last updated 19th December 2017.
 Office 365 will only initiate and accept connections secured by TLS 1.2 (Transport Layer Security) only as of March 1st 2018.
 There will be no support for older TLS versions 1.0 and 1.1.
 This is a pro-active measure before any possible downgrade attacks that might will pop-up in the future.